harbur/docker-workshop/doc/02-docker-compose/readme.md

 This instructs Compose to run the services defined in the `docker-compose.yml` in containers, using the `redis` image and the `web` service's image and configuration.
 Because the `web` image doesn't exist yet, Compose builds it from the current directory, as specified by the `build: .` line in `docker-compose.yml`.

 At this point, your Node app should be running at port `80` on your Docker host.
 If you are using a Docker Machine VM, you can use the `docker-machine ip MACHINE_NAME` to get the IP address.

+# Credits

+This workshop was prepared by [harbur.io](http://harbur.io), under MIT License.
+Feel free to fork and improve.